Baayork Lee: Choreography and directing career

 Porgy and Bess, Jesus Christ Superstar, and Barnum.
 She was the associate choreographer for Tommy Tune for a time.
 She has choreographed several productions for the Washington National Opera at the Kennedy Center.
 She also choreographed the troubled production of Marilyn: An American Fable.

 Other projects include becoming a talent scout for Tokyo Disneyland, opening a musical theater school in Seoul, South Korea, and producing various shows.
 In 2018, she choreographed New York City Center's Gala production of A Chorus Line.

 She directed and choreographed South Pacific for City Springs Theatre Company in Sandy Springs, Georgia in 2019.

-Awards
+Stage

-Columbia College Chicago honored Lee during their 2003 Women Warrior Festival presented by the College's Center for Asian Arts and Media.
-Lee gave a keynote address and was a 2003 Woman Warrior Honoree.
-The Actors’ Equity Foundation gave her the Paul Robeson Citation Award in 2014.
+Awards and honors

 In 2017, Lee received the Isabelle Stevenson Tony Award, which honors members of the theater industry for their significant contributions to charitable causes.
 She was honored for her longstanding commitment to future generations of artists through her work with the National Asian Artists Project (NAAP) and theatre education programs around the world.
 Lee is a co-founder of NAAP, a non-profit that showcases the work of Asian-American theatre artists through performance, outreach, and educational programming.
+The Actors’ Equity Foundation gave Lee the Paul Robeson Citation Award in 2014.